DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>This is a pretty fun house-y debut record from Barry Can&#x27;t Swim, a dj who&#x27;s been gaining deserved popularity over the past coupe years.
+    <p>This is a pretty fun house-y debut record from Barry Can&#x27;t Swim, a dj who&#x27;s been gaining deserved popularity over the past coupe years. <br>
 If there was one thing to say about this album, it&#x27;s in praise of how diverse it is.
 Every track has a distinct sound it, and listening to the album in full sounds like you&#x27;re travelling around the world without feeling like Barry is appropriating anything.
 He&#x27;s also able to tell a decent narrative despite it being lyrically sparse.
 It&#x27;s just a good, decent time with a majorly good closing track.
 Not as impressive, shocking, revolutionary, or heady as the debuts of his peers like Fred Again, but not bad in the slightest. </p>
   </div>